andygi/gd-mylist/README.md

 1. Upload plugin .zip file to the `/wp-content/plugins/` directory and unzip
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the shortcode in your posts and pages to display your **button** or **MyList** (more info below)
+4. You can chouse if the user have to login or not, **the plugin not request to be login by default**

 ###Call myList's button: